Numbers of people with dementia

 There are over 10 million new cases of dementia each year worldwide, implying one new case every 3.2 seconds.

 The World Alzheimer Report 2015 updates ADI’s global estimates of the prevalence, incidence and costs of dementia based on systematic reviews.
 The report makes key recommendations to provide a global framework for action on dementia.
 The report also includes a review of the evidence for and against recent trends in the prevalence and incidence of dementia over time, as well as an analysis of the broader societal impact of dementia.
 The numbers in the report were updated in 2017 with recent global population estimates and the inclusion of new studies.
+Subsequently, in 2020, the World Health Organisation (WHO) released the Global Status Report on the public health response to dementia where these figures were further updated.

 Economic impact of dementia